yosvelquintero/Symfony2-FOSUserBundle/README.md

 1) Installing the Standard Edition
 ----------------------------------

-If you downloaded an archive "without vendors", you also need to install all the necessary dependencies.
-Download composer (see above) and run the following command:
+If you downloaded this repo it comes "without vendors".
+You need to install all the necessary dependencies.
+Run the following command:

     php composer.phar install